dbca-wa/developer-guidance/Software_Development.md

 ## Docker

 The department's preferred method of serving bespoke web services is as containerised [Docker](https://www.docker.com/) images and deployed using [Kubernetes](https://kubernetes.io/docs/home/).
-Therefore, is it useful for developers to install and run Docker locally.
+Therefore, it is useful for developers to install and run Docker locally.
 A sensible approach is to install and run Docker inside a WSL development environment (see below).
 A guide for installing Docker inside the Ubuntu WSL is available [here](https://dev.to/bartr/install-docker-on-windows-subsystem-for-linux-v2-ubuntu-5dl7) (includes instructions for installing the Azure CLI and dotnet core).
-If Ubuntu is not used, Docker Desktop for Windows may be installed via via **Company Portal** (a license is required).
+If Ubuntu is not used, Docker Desktop for Windows may be installed via **Company Portal** (a license is required).

 We maintain a document that may serve as an introduction for developers to start learning about Docker here: [Docker](/Docker.md).